phpearth/PHP.earth/mra.md

 permanent removal of the warrant's membership and of the resurrected membership.

 There is no place for discussion.
-Since a lot must went wrong to get banned, a resurrection of an banned membership must have high costs.
+Since a lot must went wrong to get banned, a resurrection of a banned membership must have high costs.

 ```text
 Engaged 04/2016 by the Administrators of the